How to delete or temporarily disable Instagram

 If you're like me and want to delete or deactivate your Instagram account.
 Here's how to do it.

 Unfortunately, there isn't a simple way to delete your Instagram account from the app.
-Check out the How To Delete Instagram video below from CNET's How To Do It All YouTube channel to follow along or get an overview of the process.
+Check out the How To Delete Instagram video at the top from CNET's How To Do It All YouTube channel to follow along or get an overview of the process.

 To delete or disable?